 VA Hospital Locator

-One of the most critical pieces of information a newcomer to the VA health care system needs is a list of VA hospitals and other facilities near the veteran.
-Convenient access to VA care is not just crucial for making appointments and getting routine treatment, it’s also important to know where your go-to caregivers are located in case of an emergency or an urgent need for medical help.
+One of the most critical pieces of information a newcomer to the VA healthcare system needs is a list of VA hospitals and other facilities near the veteran.
+Convenient access to VA care is crucial for making appointments and getting routine treatment, and it’s also important to know where your go-to caregivers are located in case of an emergency or an urgent need for medical help.

 The page linked above does not list other VA facilities that may specialize in certain medical issues or disciplines such as audiology, cardiology, dental care, etc. You will find a separate search tool for all VA facilities (not just hospitals or medical centers) at the VA official site under the Find Locations link.